 Since the informational schema, when internalized, are shared as mental models by human warfighters, their effectiveness is, of course, subject to the human cognitive constraints of bounded rationality, analogous to the effects of channel capacity constraints on the speed of information transmission over a network.
 Performance impairing information overload can and does occur at both the cognitive and the informational levels of a socio-technical system.
-It has been demonstrated experimentally in a militarily relevant context that human beings have an information load crash threshold, expressible in terms of amount of workload per minute, beyond which performance drops precipitously.
-(Levis et al. 1987; Hiniker 2002) Furthermore, new incoming information to a human actor is not necessarily automatically believed and internalized as part of the mental model; if the new information is dissonant with current belief it may be dismissed, denigrated or otherwise modified.
-(Festinger 1957) Finally, at the "ground truth" level of the physical world, as well, human actors, sensors, weapons platforms, communications networks, and associated software and data bases can and do become impaired in the course of warfare.
-(See Figure 3)
+It has been demonstrated experimentally in a militarily relevant context that human beings have an information load crash threshold, expressible in terms of amount of workload per minute, beyond which performance drops precipitously (Levis et al. 1987; Hiniker 2002).
+Finally, at the "ground truth" level of the physical world, as well, human actors, sensors, weapons platforms, communications networks, and associated software and data bases can and do become impaired in the course of warfare (see Figure 3).